xdeb-org/xdeb/README.md

   -r            # Clean repodata (Use when rebuilding a package) -q            # Don't build the package at all
   -C            # Clean all files
+  -b            # No extract, just build files in destdir

 example:
   xdeb -Cq      # Remove all files and quit